 Application fee waived for 2014 J.D. applicants

 Chicago-Kent is committed to maintaining the diverse community that has been one of its strengths since its founding more than a century ago.
 Each admissions file is individually reviewed and the Admissions Committee takes a holistic view of each applicant's qualifications.
 Decisions are based on a range of factors, including quantitative and qualitative criteria.
 In addition to the GPA and LSAT, consideration is also given to non-numerical factors such as the nature and rigor of the undergraduate curriculum, writing ability, graduate work, professional experience, extracurricular activities, diversity, and the personal statement.

 First-year applicants may apply for entry in the fall semester.
 Students who have enrolled for at least one year at another ABA-approved law school may apply for transfer admission for either the fall or spring semester.
 Applicants who hold a first degree in law from a non-U.S. law school may apply for admission for the fall semester and may be eligible for advanced standing based on their prior legal study.

 We appreciate your interest in Chicago-Kent and look forward to working with you during the admissions process.
 If you have any questions, you may contact the Office of Admissions staff by phone at (312) 906-5020 or by email at firstname.lastname@example.org.
 You may also visit our online virtual admissions office, Ask Admissions for answers to many common questions about the admissions process and student life at Chicago-Kent.

-Learn more about the law school in our online viewbook, On Becoming A Lawyer: Your Guide to Life at Chicago-Kent.
+Learn more about the law school through our viewbook, On Becoming A Lawyer: Your Guide to Life at Chicago-Kent.
 Fill out our information request form to receive a copy by mail.

 Diversity and Equal Opportunity